subir-multiples-ficheros-multer

 How to Use Multer

 To use Multer, we need to configure it and add it as middleware in our Express routes.
-Let’s see how to do this with a simple example that handles the upload of a file.
+Let’s see how to do it with a simple example that handles uploading a single file.

-First, we import Multer and configure the storage.
-In this example, we store the files on disk:
+First, import Multer and configure the storage.
+In this example, we store files on disk:

 const multer = require('multer');